2017-2018 Faculty Mentors

 Professor Demetri Kapetanakos

-Demetri Kapetanakos is an Associate Professor in English at LaGuardia Community College.
+Demetri Kapetanakos is an Associate Professor in English at LaGuardia Community College, CUNY.
 Since taking a seminar titled “The Black Atlantic” during his senior year in college, his research interests have focused on the theory and praxis of the African Diaspora.
 He did his Master’s work in Cultural Studies at Goldsmiths College.
 His dissertation work at the CUNY Graduate Center interrogated the African American roots and routes of Black British Cultural Studies, particularly the work of Stuart Hall, Hazel Carby, Paul Gilroy and Isaac Julien.
 His first article explores the representation of urban space in Isaac Julien’s 1989 film Looking for Langston.
 Currently he is working on a project that looks at the embrace and limits of multiculturalism during the Cool Britannia moment in millennial Britain.
 He has been at LaGuardia since 2010, having taught at Queensborough Community College, John Jay College of Criminal Justice, and New Jersey City University.
 He has also served as a Graduate Writing Fellow in the Latin American and Latin@ Studies program at John Jay.
 At LaGuardia, he has taken on a leadership role in various college initiatives such as the ePortfolio program and the Collegewide Common Reading.
 He is very proud of his role in the first year of the Humanities Alliance Mellon program as mentor to two wonderful fellows and as the program liaison between LaGuardia and the Graduate Center, CUNY.
 He looks forward to continuing his work with the Humanities Alliance in the upcoming year.

 Professor Karen Miller